fiskaltrust/interface-doc/doc/general/reference-tables/reference-tables.md

 ### Type of Receipt: ftReceiptCase

 The ftReceiptCase indicates the receipt type and defines how it should be processed by the fiskaltrust.SecurityMechanism.
 The data type is `Int64` and contains the country specific code, which is a value following the ISO-3166-1-ALPHA-2 standard converted from ASCII into hex and used as byte 8 and 7.
-For definitions regarding national laws, please refer to the appropriate appendix<span id="t-type-of-receipt-ftreceiptcase-49">.</span>
+For definitions regarding national laws, please refer to the appropriate appendix.

 | **Value**            | **Description**                                                                                                                                      | **Middleware Version** |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|